hackoregon/civic/.github/ISSUE_TEMPLATE/bug-report.md

 ### Environment

 Where are you seeing the error?
+(Environment details)